WordPress/wpdev-docker-images/README.md

-# wpdev-docker-images
+# WordPress Development Docker Images

- Docker images for use with the Core local development environment.
+These Docker images are used by the WordPress Development Environment.

+## Updating Images

+- Run `php update.php`.
+- Merge the changes to `master`.
+- Travis will generate and push the new images to Docker Hub.